-As for the Chinese-to-English subtask we only built constrained systems, limiting our translation and language models to the three million parallel sentences provided by the organizers (same data as used in NTCIR8 and 9).
-For the language model of this system, we experimented with a range of orders and found that the score did not improve for orders n > 5.
+As for the Chinese-to-English subtask we only built constrained systems, limiting our translation and language models to the 3 million parallel sentences provided by the organizers.
+Word-alignments, symmetrization and extraction of SCFG-rules were handled in the same way as in the Chinese setup (described in section 3.1).
+For the language model, we experimented with a range of orders and found that the score did not improve for orders n > 5.

-For parameter tuning and development testing we used the provided NTCIR7 development sets (from here on dev1, dev2, dev3) and the NTCIR8 development set (from here on devtest).
+For parameter tuning and development testing we used the provided NTC7 development sets (from here on dev1, dev2, dev3) and the NTC8 development set (from here on devtest).
 MERT runs were repeated several times to overcome optimizer instability [3] (reported scores are the averaged scores).
-Our discriminative training method dtrain is stable in this respect with no need of repetition of experi-
+Our discriminative training method (short: